remichartier/008_SelfDrivingCarAdvancedLaneLinesProject/writeup.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step in "P2_vXX.ipynb" : in paragraph titled "Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.".
+- The code for this step in "P2_vXX.ipynb" : in paragraph titled "Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.".

-It is divided in 2 parts :
+- It is divided in 2 parts :
   - Chessboard corner detection
   - Camera Calibration

-The way Camera Calibration works is that we define 2 arrays of points, `objpoints[]` for 3d points in real world space, and `imgpoints[]` for 2d points in image plane.
+- For Camera Calibration, we define 2 arrays of points, `objpoints[]` for 3d points in real world space, and `imgpoints[]` for 2d points in image plane.

-We have several chessboard images 'camera_cal/calibration*.jpg' taken from different directions, and we'll process them by doing the following : For each chessboard image :
+- We have several chessboard images 'camera_cal/calibration*.jpg' taken from different directions, and we'll process them by doing the following : For each chessboard image :
-    - read it.
+  - Read it.
-    - using `cv2.findChessboardCorners()`, we'll find coordinates of chessboard corners.
+  - Using `cv2.findChessboardCorners()`, we'll find coordinates of chessboard corners.
+    - Note : we can visualize identified corners overlayed on source image using openCV function `cv2.drawChessboardCorners(img, (9,6), corners, ret)`
-    - I store and append the corners coordinates into array `imgpoints[]` (2D projection of the chessboard image).
+  - Store and append the corners coordinates into array `imgpoints[]` (2D projection of the chessboard image).
-    - I define coordinates of the chessboard corners as it should appear on a non distorted grid image, using `numpy.mgrid()` function.
-Once done, I append them to `objpoints[]`.
+  - Define ourselves coordinates of the chessboard corners as it should appear on a non distorted grid image, using `numpy.mgrid()` function.
+Once done, append them to `objpoints[]`.

 After processing all those camera calibration chessboard images, we get arrays `imgpoints[]` and `objpoints[]` with all the real corners coordinates of the chessboards and their corresponding expected coordinates in a non distorted grid image of the chessboard.